Pancakem/pancakem.github.io/content/blog/python1.md

 }
 ---

-Understanding Python: Variables, scope and namespaces.
+# Understanding Python: Variables, scope and namespaces.
 Python is a friendly and powerful general-purpose language.
 If you want more performance to your solution Python may not be the way to go, there are better solutions out there like Rust, C and C++.
 This does not mean you can not get better performance from your python.
-There are ways you can use to get good performance and in order to use them to squeeze speed out of your Python, you have to understand how Python works.
-So unless you have real speed problems, you should write code for clarity, not for speed gains.
+There are ways you can use to get good performance and in order to use them to squeeze performance out of your Python, you have to understand how Python does things.
+So unless you have real performance problems, you should write code for clarity, not for performance gains.
 This series is aimed at showing the reader how Python works and so that ultimately they can write better Pythonic code.
 The series considers the CPython implementation of Python.
 In this part we will learn about Python variables, scope and namespaces.

+Python has everything as an object.
+Even unconventional things like functions are objects.

 ## Namespace
 A namespace is a context where a given set of names are bound to objects.
 They are, basically, where names live.
 Namespaces are collections of (name, object reference) pairs (implemented using dictionaries).
 The Python interpreter has access to multiple namespaces including the main ones, the built-ins namespace, the global namespace and the local namespace.
 The namespaces are created at different times and have different lifetimes.
 For example, the local namespace is created at the invocation of a function and exists until the function returns to the caller or it exits.
 The global namespace is created at the start of execution of a module while the built-in namespace is created when the interpreter starts.